-At over \$6 billion, local revenues constitute nearly 46 percent of all transportation funding for the Monterey Bay Area in the 2045 MTP/SCS.
-Gas tax/gas tax replacement, local transportation sales taxes, and transit sales taxes constitute over 52% of all local revenues.
+At over \$6.2 billion, local revenues constitute roughly 46 percent of all transportation funding for the Monterey Bay Area in the 2045 MTP/SCS.
+Gas tax/gas tax replacement, local transportation sales taxes, and transit sales taxes constitute approximately 50% of all local revenues.
 These and other major revenue sources are detailed below.